 Most of the transhumanism technologies are about improving skills that we already possess as human beings.
 That’s not surprising, because that is our starting point.
 But perhaps in the future, humans will use some of these technologies for very different purposes.

-In addition to movies and books that explore this idea, there’s also plenty of artists and designers that are unleashing their creativity on the limits and possibilities of our future as humans.
+In addition to movies and books that explore this idea, there are also plenty of artists and designers that are unleashing their creativity on the limits and possibilities of our future as humans.

 This article is about transhumanism art and artists.
 Other articles about this topic are: what is transhumanism, technology, books, and movies.